tincerti/tincerti.github.io/_pages/research.md

 ## Research overview

 I have three streams of research: (1) the use of politics for private gain, (2) the political economy of Japan, and (3) applied quantitative research methods.
-My primary substantive area of focus is how businesses, individuals, or interest groups influence politics or abuse power for personal gain.
-I also examine strategies to reduce these practices and their impact on democracy and the public good.
+My primary substantive area of focus is how businesses, individuals, or interest groups influence politics for personal gain.
+I also examine the impact of these practices on democracy and the public good.

 These research areas often overlap, and I examine them across countries wherever they are particularly salient.
 For example, much of my work on business influence in politics examines the case of Japan, and I have researched accountability mechanisms for illicit behavior by politicians across countries as well as for individuals within the workplace in Japan.